 The eastern side of the Julep and Gentleman mineralized trend has a strike length of 550 meters and remains unexplored to the south and downslope to the east and west.
 On the western edge of the property, the Tennessee trend extends at least one kilometer along the ridge.
 The trend widens to 300 meters and is open in all directions.

 Triumph Gold’s Management Team

-John Anderson has presided over the company since January 2015 focusing on financing and promoting the company.
-Having over 25 years of capital market experience specializing in the resource sector, he was a founder and financier of many start-up companies with experience on the TSX, NYSE, NASDAQ, London AIM and Swiss Stock Exchange.
-He was a founder of Deep 6 PLC, American Eagle Oil and Gas as well a founding general partner in Aquastone Capital LLC, a New York-based gold fund.
-John had raised more than $35 million for Triumph Gold before becoming the Chairman and subsequently another $15 million for the past three exploration years, including a strategic investment from Goldcorp.
-Prior to this, he worked in investor relations at Bema Gold, investment banking with Hong Kong-based Meyers Capital as well as corporate development at Manulife Financial in commercial real estate development.
+John Anderson has over 20 years of Capital market experience specializing in the resource sector.
+He was a founder and Financier of many start-up companies with experience on the TSX, NYSE, NASDAQ and London AIM and Swiss Stock Exchange.
+He was a founder of Deep 6 PLC, American Eagle Oil and Gas as well a founding general partner in Aquastone Capital LLC, a New York based gold fund.
+Anderson has raised more than $35 million for Triumph Gold (formerly Northern Freegold).
+Prior to this, he worked in Investor Relations at Bema Gold and corporate Development at Manulife Financial in commercial real estate development.

 Rakesh Patel is a partner in the Audit and Assurance Group at DMCL Chartered Professional Accountants.
 He provides audit and advisory services to Canadian and US private and public companies.
 He specializes in guiding private companies entering the public markets and assisting them with the registration process.
 He also has extensive knowledge of Canadian and US securities rules relating to the public markets, initial public offerings, prospectuses and mergers and acquisitions.